t1h0/smartini/README.md

     >>> config.read_ini("config.ini", slots="default")
     >>> config.read_ini("user.ini", slots="dad")
     ```
 2. Access the interval option like before.
-By default, the `"fallback"` [SlotDeciderMethod](#smartinislotdecidermethods) is used, so smartini will automatically use the first slot for the interval option since the lastest is None.
+By default, the `"fallback"` [SlotDeciderMethod](#smartinislotdecidermethods) is used, so smartini will automatically use the first slot for the interval option since the latest is `None`.
 However, `"cascade down"` would also deliver the desired result here.

     ```python
     >>> config.Crawler.interval